pandgey/cMusix/README.md

 # cMusix

-A no-frills, terminal-based music player built in C using SDL2 and SDL2_mixer.
+A terminal-based music player built in C.
 Made for those who want to jam without the RAM slam.

 ---